 Please visit our Facebook page for news and day to day happenings on the farm.

-From June to October we are happy to provide drop-in tours of our working farm as well as a more hands-on, Chore Time experience.
+From July 1st to September 1st we are happy to provide drop-in a hands-on, Chore Time experience.
 Learn more.

 Hope River Farm is located in the rolling farmlands of central Prince Edward Island, just five minutes from Cavendish.
 Our pastoral, mixed animal farm is the perfect place to reconnect with your childhood memories of the family farm or your very first farm visit.